 - 2. CCRP is not used - 3.
-The pulse triggered by the STCK pin or by setting the STON bit high - 4.
-An STCK pin active edge will automatically set the STON bit high. - 5.
+The pulse triggered by setting the STON bit high - 4.
 In the Single Pulse Output Mode, STIO[1:0] must be set to "11" and can not be changed

 Periodic Type TM - PTM

 The Periodic Type TM contains four operating modes, which are Compare Match Output, Timer/ Event Counter, Single Pulse Output and PWM Output modes.
 The Periodic TM can also be controlled with one external input pin and can drive one external output pin.